spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 }
 ```

+In this video, you'll see an example of how extra fields can be added.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rzvJ2Z2Hs-g" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Uploading directly to S3

 Under the hood, the `attachment` and `collection` components use Livewire to perform uploads.
 Currently, Livewire does not support uploading multiple files to S3.
 That's why only the `attachment` component can be used to upload files to S3.